 6.5 Task 5 – Cybersecurity (CS)

-Subtask 1 – CS Program Management (EVALUATED).
-The AveningTech project manager (PM) will act as the single point of contact for the Contracting Officer (KO) and the Contracting Officer’s Representative (COR) for the overall task order.
-We have successfully provided similar support for the government on various contracts, most notably our support of USCG’s TISCOM.
-Needs more, also needs ties to Cybersecurity/Information Assurance or they need to be combined into one section since there will be considerable overlap.
-Needs process for managing Cybersecurity/Information Assurance workload in compliance with applicable DoD, DoN, and HQ instructions, policies, and procedures such as DoD Instruction 8500.01 (Subtask 6.5.1).
-[Risks, mitigations for them?]

 Our cybersecurity program management approach will ensure coordination of all aspects of cybersecurity in accordance with applicable DoD, DoN, and HQ instructions, policies, and procedures such as DoD Instruction 8500.01.
 We will work with the CNFJ/CNRJ ISSM and the N6/Region CIO to provide cybersecurity support and manage systems and networks under their responsibility.
 This includes systems and networks administered in conjunction with NCTSFE staff in the ONE-Net environment.
 The AveningTech team has managed programs nearly identical in size and scope and will leverage that experience – along with the directly relevant experience of our proposed team members – to continue support to CNFJ/CNRJ with no service interruption.

+Subtask 1 – CS Program Management.
+The AveningTech project manager (PM) will act as the single point of contact for the Contracting Officer (KO) and the Contracting Officer’s Representative (COR) for the overall task order.
+We have successfully provided similar support for the government on various contracts, most notably our support of USCG’s TISCOM.
 Our proposed team has provided a range of cybersecurity support functions, many of them directly to CNFJ/CNRJ, and understands the need to maintain records of instructions, directives, guidance, checklists, and policies and procedures, including STIGS.
 Our personnel are familiar with the OPTEMPO required to perform in the CNFJ/CNRJ environment, as well as the intricacies of the environment itself, and are experienced with the knowledge databases used to store cybersecurity records.
 We will keep records in hard or soft copy as required by the government.
 We will provide assistance with generating instructions, guidance, and policies and procedures.
 We understand the nature of departmental reports and their formats as preferred by CNFJ/CNRJ leadership.

 We will leverage our history of support of enterprise-wide tools on the USCG TISCOM cybersecurity SME project (ACAS, HBSS, SCCM, data at rest, data in transit, GPOs, STIGs, and SRRs) in conjunction with our team’s knowledge of their application in the CNFJ/CNRJ environment, to protect all required systems.
 We will provide advisement, review, and recommendations of cybersecurity processes to support IT and communications projects to the N6 via the ISSM.